 This course is a science elective focused on using the principles of biology to study the workings of the human body.
-The focus will be human physiology, health and disease.
-The course will be approached as an in-depth study of four major areas: genetics and development, the human digestive system and nutrition, the cardiovascular system, and the nervous system including special senses.
-Students will learn how to evaluate medical and scientific information to examine human disease diagnosis, treatment, and prevention.
+The course will be approached as an in-depth study of five major areas of human biology: human genetics, blood, immunology, microbiology, and pathophysiology.
+Students will learn how to evaluate medical and scientific information to examine human disease, diagnosis, treatment, and prevention.